 Melissa Stephenson’s fiction, non-fiction, and poetry have appeared in publications such as The Mid American Review, Passages North, The Washington Post, New Letters, and The Rumpus, with work forthcoming in Carve, Mutha, and ZYZZYVA.
 After earning a B.A. in Creative Writing at The University of Montana, she migrated south to Texas State University where she earned an M.F.A. in fiction.
-She’s happy to be back in Missoula, and her memoir, Driven, will be published by Houghton Mifflin Harcourt in 2018.
+She’s happy to be back in Missoula, and her memoir, Driven, was published by Houghton Mifflin Harcourt in summer 2018.

 Philip Schaefer’s debut collection Bad Summon won the Agha Shahid Ali Poetry Prize from the University of Utah Press and will be released in 2017.
 He is the author of three chapbooks, two of which were co-written with friend and poet Jeff Whitney.
 He won the 2016 MeridianEditor’s Prizein poetry and has individual work out or due out in Kenyon Review, Thrush, Guernica, The Cincinnati Review, Birdfeast, Salt Hill, Bat City, Adroit, Baltimore Review, and Passages North among others.
 He tends bar in Missoula, MT.